Student Consumer Information

 Cost of Attendance & Net Price Calculator

-The Cost of Attendance (COA) is the estimated amount students can expect to pay for the academic year.
-The COA includes the direct costs to the institution (tuition, fees, room and board, and books) while the indirect costs include transportation and other miscellaneous expenses.
+The Cost of Attendance (COA) is the estimated amount you can expect to pay for the academic year.
+The COA includes the direct costs to the institution (tuition, fees, room and meal plans, and books) while the indirect costs include transportation and other miscellaneous expenses.
 Indirect costs will vary among students.

 Allowable costs in a COA include: